orionrobots/orionrobots.github.io/products/orion-explorer-1-robot-kit.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nMInkh0OysI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="">
 </iframe>

 This robot has everything you'll need to build your own floor roving robot quickly.
 This can be the starting point for a Science project, an experimentation platform, a personal robot or just a place for you to start playing around with robotics.
 You build it, you can extend it, and there is no soldering, drilling or sawing to do so.
-If you are in the Uk mainland - postage is Free.
 The example code, usage guide and tutorials are also FREE.

 ## What was in it?